MMPP Graduate Certificate

 EDCS/SLS 644 Multilingual/ EL Pedagogy (3 credits) [TESOL Standards 1, 2, 3 and 5] Examines practices, theories, research, and perspectives on multilingual/ EL teaching approaches.
 Topics include culturally and linguistically responsive approaches, collaboration, lesson planning, and adapting materials to promote the growth and development of multilingual/ EL learners.

-This cross-listed course will be required for students interested in coursework for K-12 TESOL Licensure/Add-a-Field because it will provide graduates with essential knowledge about language, the sociocultural context for language learning in schools, and effective ways to plan and implement instruction for multilingual and multicultural learners.
+This required cross-listed course will provide graduates with essential knowledge about language, the sociocultural context for language learning in schools, and effective ways to plan and implement instruction for multilingual and multicultural learners.

 EDCS 647C Classroom & School Literacy Assessment: Multilingual (3 credits)